 This message seems dangerous

-Be carefull with this message
+Be careful with this message

 - Log in to your Google Admin Console.

-- Adjust your Inbound Gateway settings as explained bellow:
+- Adjust your Inbound gateway settings as explained bellow:

 - Gateway IPs